 These fields specify whether the system will be awakened from power saving modes when activity or input signal of the specified hardware peripheral or component is detected.

-Note: To use the function of "RING Power Up Control", you need to install a modem supporting power on function.
+Note: To use the function of "Wake Up On Ring" & "Wake Up On LAN", you need to install a modem/LAN card supporting power on function.